iworks/simple-seo-improvements/readme.txt

 Change HTML title and META robots fields for all post types and taxonomies.

+Content editing allows you to set a meta value for the page title and description, post, and your own content types.

+The configuration allows you to set the default values of the "robots" meta field for pages, entries, attachments and your own content types.

+You can block the indexing of unwanted pages, such as attachment pages, but leave the link-follow parameter.

+You can also choose whether the global settings will be set values for new content or be enforced for each content type.

 == Installation ==

 There are 3 ways to install this plugin: